ooni/explorer/CODE_OF_CONDUCT.md

   DO: Be kind, thoughtful, and considerate.

-  DO: Make Tor a place where people are happy and comfortable.
+  DO: Make OONI a place where people are happy and comfortable.

   DO: Remember: We are all contributing; we are all learning.
 Nobody was born
     an expert.